Maps from South Asia —

 I ended doing crafting something too, to channel that obsession of making a map as maximalist and intricate as indian craft can be.
 A map that celebrates traditional weaving, stitching and block printing patterns found across the state, such as Bandhani, Patola, Ajrakh block print, Toran, kutchi, rebari and nomad embroidery, in this map, all standing for a type of land use.

-Here’s my attempt at making a hydrologically and etymologically accurate map of Punjab, the land of five rivers.
+Here’s my attempt at making a hydrologically and etymologically accurate map of Punjab, so beautifully and aptly named “the land of five rivers”.

 Beas, Ravi, Sutlej, Chenab and Jhelum - and a sixth one, the Indus as an extra guest - form a beautiful and ancient geography that has been evolving through the centuries, with rivers that used to flow, like the Saraswati, and countless canals and human-made waterways created by the british during the Raj.